Related Pages

 Horizontal/Vertical shooting

-When mounted on a flash head, the diffuser sits high above the lens axle, which gives a natural looking lighting from above the object you shoot and eliminates the red eye problem.
-The way WhaleTail attaches (flash head turned 90 degrees to the left or right) allows easy switching between horizontal and vertical shooting modes.
-Also, when shooting vertically, the light source the diffuser creates is still above the camera, which frees you form the need of using a flash bracket.
+When mounted on a flash head, the diffuser sits high above the lens axle.
+This position gives a natural looking light from the above of the object you shoot and eliminates the red eye problem.
+The way WhaleTail is attached (the flash head is turned 90 degrees to the left or right) allows easy switching between horizontal and vertical shooting modes.
+Also, when shooting vertically, the light source created by the diffuser is still above the camera, which often eliminates the need for a flash bracket.

 Accessories

-We do not have the whole set of accessories that are made for WhaleTail, but as far as we know, they sell colored jell inserts, amber flaps, and chrome (high-reflective) flaps.
-Colored inserts and flaps let you play with the white balance and add special effects to your pictures (especially when using multiple flash setups).
+There is a number of accessories available for WhaleTail, including colored inserts, amber and chrome (high-reflective) flaps that are sold separately.
+Colored inserts and flaps let you play with white balance and add special effects to your pictures (especially when using multiple flash setups).
 The chrome flaps add power to the direction of your choice since they do not pass the light through.

 Using the WhaleTail

-Gary Fong WhaleTail diffuser produces soft wrap-around light.
-When shooting indoors, it allows using side and back walls and ceilings as reflectors for bouncing.
+When shooting indoors, Gary Fong WhaleTail produces soft wrap-around light, bouncing off of side and back walls and ceilings.
 The softness and power of light can be adjusted using different sides of the diffuser and changing flaps position.
 The forward facing surface can be compared to softboxes from 7x4 to 7x7 inches in size (the Studio version).

 Comparison shots